European Communist Action

 The European Communist Action (ECA) is a Marxist–Leninist European political alliance.
-It was established on 18 November 2023 after its predecessor organization, the Initiative of Communist and Workers' Parties, was dissolved.
+It was established on 18 November 2023 after its predecessor organization, the European Communist Initiative (ECI), was dissolved.

-The ECA was established with the aim of promoting scientific socialism, opposing the European Union (EU) and the North Atlantic Treaty Organization (NATO), and challenging capitalist exploitation and imperialism.
+The ECA is self-described as a "form of cooperation between Communist and Workers' Parties from member states of the EU, associated related states and other European countries".
+It was established with the aim of promoting scientific socialism, opposing the European Union (EU) and the North Atlantic Treaty Organization (NATO), and challenging capitalist exploitation and imperialism.
 The ECA regards the EU as an imperialist bloc and is dedicated to the principles of class struggle and the rights of workers, advocating for socialism as an alternative to the current capitalist system in Europe.

 History

 The member parties of the ECA participated in the 2024 European Parliament elections.
-The parties of the ECA gathered 0.22% of votes.
+The parties of the ECA gathered 0.22% of the vote.
 The only ECA party to win seats in the EU parliament was the Communist Party of Greece (KKE), which won two seats.

+Positions

+The ECA opposes NATO expansion and European Union militarisation, arguing that both contribute to imperialist rivalries and increase the risk of wider conflict.
+It has previously expressed support for the government of Cuba and has organized conferences and joint statements among its member parties on issues including anti-war mobilisation, labour rights, and opposing austerity.

 Membership

-The founding meeting was attended by delegations from 12 parties in Europe.
+The founding meeting was attended by delegations from 12 parties in Europe, with the creation of its founding charter.